Chilliwack fire victim was using candles after landlord cut electricity - BC Local News

 She said she couldn’t find another place to rent, and she still can’t.

-A GoFundMe has been set up for Panteluk to try to help her get settled somewhere else.
+A GoFundMe has been set up for Panteluk to help her get settled somewhere else.

 @PeeJayAitchpaul.henderson@theprogress.comLike us on Facebook and follow us on Twitter.